Ballarat is so close to Melbourne that it's often overlooked by long-haul travellers, especially those settling in for a drive interstate.

 WEST (30-minute drive +)

 Ballarat is the gateway to the Pyrenees Ranges, a largely undiscovered wine region that specialises in full-bodied and richly textured reds.
-The nearest winery is Wayward Winery at Waubra, about 30-minutes drive from Ballarat.
+The nearest winery is Wayward Winery at Waubra, about a 30-minute drive from Ballarat.

-With more than 20 wineries to choose from in the Pyrenees, it is easy to fill a weekend with charcuterie boards, vineyard views and glamping.
+With more than 25 wineries to choose from in the Pyrenees, it is easy to fill a weekend with charcuterie boards, vineyard views and glamping.
 Can’t decide between the shiraz and cab sav?
-Meet the winemakers at the Pyrenees Unearthed Festival on 13 April.
+Meet the winemakers at the Pyrenees Unearthed Festival every April.

 Heading west on two-wheels?
-Bike-packers can hit the Ballarat-Skipton Railway Trail, passing over the historic Nimmons trestle bridge.
-Travel 12km beyond Skipton for an off-grid stay at Mooramong Estate.
-The tiny homes are secluded but located on a working farm, so you might spot a moo cow or two, alongside abundant birdlife.
+Bike-packers can hit the Ballarat-Skipton Railway Trail, passing over the historic Nimons Bridge.
+Travel 12km beyond Skipton for an off-grid stay at Mooramong Tiny Houses.
+These little cabins are secluded but located on a working farm, so you might spot a moo cow or two alongside abundant birdlife.

 For more inspiration and ideas to extend your road trip into western Victoria, explore Beyond Ballarat.

-Our What’s On calendar extends into the wider region, so whichever direction you’re headed, there’s always something new to explore.
+Our What's On calendar covers the wider region, so whichever direction you're headed, there's always something new to explore.